Dener1111/DKIconCompositor/README.md

 quickly compose icons for your unity components (or anything else)

-choose icon image
+* choose icon image
-chose bedge image
+* choose bedge image
-bedge size and corner
+* choose bedge size and corner
+* type file name

-save in set resolution
+then save in set resolution in .png

 to use download repo and open index.html